+This Singaporean offshoot of the Niigata ramen chain isn't exactly one of those highly coveted brand names with plenty of hype points, but the noodle-and-soup combinations here are no slouch.
 The house signature shoyu bowls simmer tonkotsu, whole chicken, vegetables and sardines for a deeper-coloured broth with markedly more surf than turf flavours to coat the chewy noodles, made in the noodle shop daily.
-Punters unafraid of the strident briny flavours should order an upsized tsukemen platter of noodles with a thick bonito and sardine soup ($14.50) to dip into, otherwise the W Soup Tonkatsu ($16-$19.80) is the other more approachable option with more typical creamy pork flavours you'd expect from a bowl of ramen.
+Punters unafraid of the strident briny flavours should order an upsized tsukemen platter of noodles with a thick bonito and sardine soup ($16) to dip into, otherwise the W Soup Tonkatsu ($16-$19.80) is the other more approachable option with more typical creamy pork flavours you'd expect from a bowl of ramen.

 Japanese actor-turned-restaurateur and son of a ramen master, Masahiko Teshima's venture with fine dining restaurant Iggy's namesake Ignatius Chan, is a little off the ramen beaten path at the quieter, Tanglin end of Orchard Road.
 Still, its seven bowls and limited edition flavour whipped up for occasions like Chinese New Year deserve every bit of praise.
 Its Garlic Ramen in a tonkotsu stock, topped with bean sprouts, eggs, darkened char siew and generous flecks of fried garlic and shallots, are worth every bit of the complaints of garlic breath you'll have to endure the rest of the day.
 Plus, it's available late into the night at its secret speakeasy, The Horse's Mouth, downstairs, to pair with the fantastic cocktails on offer.